-Ultimately we all want to age gracefully and even though marionette lines on face should be embraced as part of your ageing process, it is possible to soften them using advanced treatments such as dermal fillers, laser treatment, Botox and surgical interventions such as facelifts.
+Ultimately we all want to age gracefully and even though marionette lines on face should be embraced as part of your ageing process, it is possible to soften them using advanced treatments such as dermal fillers, laser treatment, Botulinum toxin and surgical interventions such as facelifts.

 Is Dermal Filler Effective To Treat Marionette Lines?

 A dermal filler might be a suitable treatment when your marionette lines are in their early stages of formation.
 Dermal fillers can be injected into lines in order to plump up the creases and replace lost volume into the wrinkles.

 Dermal filler can also help to combat the appearance of marionette lines but replacing lost volume and countering the effects of gravity.

 It’s important to work with an experienced and licensed surgeon for your dermal filler, because the correct amount must be used.

 If too much dermal filler is injected it can cause heaviness in your chin – and this may actually enhance the appearance of the lines.